AdrienMorin/Blockchain-POC/README.md

 # Blockchain-POC
-A bitcoin Proof Of Concept made with AdonisJS framework.
+A Bitcoin Proof Of Concept made with AdonisJS framework.
 It implements the bitcoin structure, simplified and centralized, to be simpler.

 Video presentation of the project : https://youtu.be/19DjOkj8JXI